MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 <details>

-<summary><b>What if my app doesn’t support one of the modes or scenarios and it's meant to work only in either of the modes?</b></summary>
+<summary><b>What if my app doesn't support one of the modes, or if the scenario is only intended to work in one of the modes?</b></summary>

-Teams support both modes by default and the capability to have the app work in only 1 mode is not possible.
+Teams support both modes by default and it's not possible to have the app work in only one mode.
  However, if this is a hard requirement for your app, please reach out to Teams support so that we can understand the new requirement and put it in our backlog.

 <br>